|Best heated||Etekcity Foot-Massager Machine||SEE IT||

 The Etekcity provides gradual heat that makes the feet melt into the massage.
 Speaking of the massage, this model also offers three massage speeds and three air pressure levels to fully customize each session.
 There’s a touch panel on the massage unit.
 However, this massager connects to an app for remote control using a smartphone or tablet.
 Last but not least, you can remove the foot sleeve for washing.

-Best foot and leg massager: Cloud Massage Shiatsu Foot Massager Machine
+Best for feet and legs: Cloud Massage Shiatsu Foot Massager Machine

 The Cloud Massage Shiatsu Foot Massager Machine features a platform with a tilt bar.
 The tilt bar adjusts the platform’s height and angle to massage different parts of the body, including the feet, ankles, and calves.
 It includes five modes—rolling massage, a sway function, compression therapy, heat therapy, and a quiet mode.
 The controls are built into the massage unit, so you have to bend down to use this model.